 While sweet and dry vermouth are the most common styles you're likely to come across, they're by no means the only ones available.
 Also widespread is blanc or bianco vermouth.
 Pale in colour, it falls in between sweet and dry vermouth both in sweetness and flavour.
 A blanc vermouth could be herbaceous and floral, but might also have richer spicy notes.
 They're delicious in martinis, in highballs or sipped neat.

-Bottles to buy
+Which blanc vermouth to buy

 This boutique Sussex winery uses 40 botanicals in its award-winning vermouth.
 Cardamom and saffron notes shine through, along with a very pleasing herbaceous astringency.
 Enjoy it on its own or with anything cheesy.